 There’s a running joke in the project management community that illustrates the nature of methodologies: "The difference between methodologists and terrorists is that you can negotiate with terrorists".

-This all ultimately means there is no official classification which you can consult to get a comprehensive overview of all the project management methodologies and frameworks out there.
+This all ultimately means there is no official classification that you can consult to get a comprehensive overview of all the project management methodologies and frameworks out there.
 And creating such a thing is impossible.
-Each classification you’ll run across is arbitrary (just like the one you'll find here) and it's your job to piece everything together and make sense of it.
+Each classification you’ll run across is arbitrary (just like the one you'll find here), and it's your job to piece everything together and make sense of it.

 In the end, whether something is a methodology or a framework doesn't really matter.
 What matters is how far you take the concept and whether it works for your particular project.

 If you take a method and create a system around it, you've created your own methodology.
 In that case, congratulations!
 Now you can promote it, teach it, issue certifications for it, and make a nice living as a project management consultant.

 Methodologies/frameworks are only good if you're practical about them and implement stuff within reason.
 If you take them off the shelf and force them upon the business, it will end badly.
 This constantly happens with ISO 9000, ITIL, and similar certifications.

 - Adaptive Project Management